 The Company considers events or transactions that occur after the balance sheet date but before the issuance of financial statements to provide additional evidence relative to certain estimates or to identify matters that require additional disclosure.
-For the three months ended October 31, 2019, the Company evaluated subsequent events for potential recognition and disclosure through the date these financial statements were filed.
+For the six months ended January 31, 2020, the Company evaluated subsequent events for potential recognition and disclosure through the date these financial statements were filed.

 During the three months ended October 31, 2019, the Company recorded a \$6.4 million adjustment to correct an out-of-period misstatement related to the Company's estimate for certain tax related liabilities.
-Had this correction been recorded for the twelve months ended July 31, 2019, the Company's selling, general and administrative expenses and net loss for that period would have been reduced to \$137.7 million and \$60.3 million, respectively.
+Had this correction been recorded for the fiscal year ended July 31, 2019, the Company's selling, general and administrative expenses and net loss for that period would have been reduced to \$137.7 million and \$60.3 million, respectively.
 The Company's accrued expenses as of July 31, 2019 would have been reduced to \$106.3 million.